Fun, hands-on summer activities for kids! Make the most of warm weather in a safe, active space.

 Why do this activity?

-Sidewalk chalk art promotes creativity, teamwork, and outdoor fun while turning any sidewalk into a masterpiece!
+A sidewalk chalk drawing promotes creativity, teamwork, and outdoor fun while turning any sidewalk into a masterpiece!

 What is the activity?

-This summer adventure lets children set up a tent, bring out sleeping bags, and experience camping—right in the backyard!
+This summer adventure lets them set up a tent, bring out sleeping bags, and experience camping—right in the backyard!
 They can roast marshmallows, tell stories, and look at the stars.

 Why do this activity?

-Backyard camping gives children the fun of an outdoor adventure while staying close to home.
+A backyard camping trip gives them the fun of an outdoor adventure while staying close to home.
 It builds independence and makes for a magical summer memory!

 What is the activity?

-This crafty outdoor project involves wrapping tape (sticky side out) around a child's wrist and decorating it with flowers, leaves, and tiny treasures found in nature.
+This crafty outdoor activity involves wrapping tape (sticky side out) around their wrist and decorating it with flowers, leaves, and tiny treasures found in nature.

 Why do this activity?